feathers-plus/generator-feathers-plus/docs/get-started/README.md

 :::warning join-monster
-The generator uses [join-monster](https://join-monster.readthedocs.io/en/latest/) to do the heavy lifting.
+The generator uses [join-monster](https://join-monster.readthedocs.io/en/latest/) to do the heavy lifting for SQL.
 You have to read and understand its documentation.
 :::